 What are Mineral Rights?

 Mineral rights are simply the ownership rights of any resource that is found beneath the surface of the earth.
-Essentially, mineral rights entitle the owner to anything below the property.
-This includes any valuable resource that can be extracted, sold, or used as fuel.
+Essentially, these rights entitle the owner to anything below the property.
+This includes any valuable resource that can go through an extraction, selling, or useable as fuel.

 Now that we have answered the definition of what are mineral rights, we can move on.